Time Period: 1806-1872

 - 01.01.1839: Did not join the Dresden Coinage Convention but adopted its standards effective 01.01.1841

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area.
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area.

 • Grand Duchy of Hessen - Lines: Hessen-Darmstadt (until 1866), Hessen-Homburg (until 1866):

-- 01.01.1838: Joined the Munich Coinage Convention (both lines)
+- 01.01.1838: Joined the Munich Coinage Convention (both dynastic lines)

-- 01.01.1839: Joined the Dresden Coinage Convention (both lines)
+- 01.01.1839: Joined the Dresden Coinage Convention (both dynastic lines)

-- 01.05.1857: Joined the Vienna Coinage Convention for the Gulden (Vereinsgulden) area (both lines).
+- 01.05.1857: Joined the Vienna Coinage Convention for the Gulden ("Vereinsgulden") area (both dynastic lines).

-- ?.1819: Adoption of the Northern German (Prussian) standard
+- around 1819: Adoption of the Northern German (Prussian) standard

 - 01.01.1839: Joined the Dresden Coinage Convention

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area.
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area.

 • Principality of Hohenzollern (until 1850) - Lines: Hohenzollern-Hechingen, Hohenzollern-Sigmaringen:

-- 1806-1837: Accounting in the Convention standard
+- 1806-1837: Accounting in the Convention standard; circulation of the Brabant Thaler ("Kronentaler") was wide-spread.

-- 01.01.1838: Did not join the Munich Coinage Convention (both lines)
+- 01.01.1838: Did not join the Munich Coinage Convention (both dynastic lines)

-- 01.01.1839: Did not join the Dresden Coinage Convention (both lines).
+- 01.01.1839: Did not join the Dresden Coinage Convention (both dynastic lines).

 • Principality of Lippe: